Resolve to Write 2024 #309

 So don’t say I didn’t warn you.
 If I were you, I’d just stay away.
 It ain’t worth the rigmarole.
 Plus, the clientele is….well, let’s just say I didn’t appear to have much in common with the people wandering around.

 We had fun singing 90’s rock on the way back; we do a pretty good rendition of The Cranberries “Zombie”.
 And what’s a mini road trip without Alanis Morrisette?
-She was appalled my coworkers are unfamiliar with her, as am I.
+She was appalled as I was that my coworkers are unfamiliar with her.

 Love from Appalachia,